 Palm oil is common in lotions, creams and moisturizers because it’s inexpensive and versatile.
 Companies use it as a preservative.
 It also works as an emollient to soften the skin.
 Here’s a list of lotion without palm oil.

-Read labels and choose lotions with the least amount of ingredients to lessen your chance of palm oil.
+Read labels, and choose lotions with the least amount of ingredients to lessen your chance of palm oil.

 There are many ways companies disguise palm oil in self-care products.
 Below is the list of palm oil derivatives to watch for.

 Lotion without palm oil